8eo/boris/README.md

 The default configuration for Boris is given below.
 The configurations can be overridden in various ways using the methods in `RestClientFactory`.
 There are two separate configurations.
-One specifies the connection pool configuration (`ConnectionPoolSettings`) and the other configures Boris (`BorisConfig`).
+One specifies the connection pool configuration (Akka's `ConnectionPoolSettings`) and the other configures Boris (`BorisConfig`).
 The Boris configuration parameters are presented below.

 ```hocon